-On behalf of the Board of Directors of Shell Pakistan Limited, I would like to share the results of your Company for the quarter ended March 31, 2015.
-The Company has continued to make progress on improving its operational performance during the quarter registering strong growth in motor gasoline, diesel and lubricant volumes and growth in market share.
-Downward oil price movement continued to impact our otherwise robust operational performance resulting in a net loss after tax of Rs 753 million for the quarter, compared to a net profit of Rs 511 million in first quarter of 2014.
+On behalf of the Board of Directors of Shell Pakistan Limited, I would like to share the results of your Company for the quarter ended March 31, 2016.
+The Company has continued to make progress on improving its operational performance during the quarter, registering profitable delivery in all our chosen focus segments.
+Downward oil price movements continued to impact our otherwise robust operational performance, resulting in a net profit after tax of Rs 21 million for the quarter, compared to a net loss of Rs 753 million in first quarter of 2015.

 In an import dependent market with fixed margins for motor gasoline and diesel, the extent of inventory losses due to decline in international oil prices is rather large.
-With the oil prices taking a further plunge in the first three months of 2015, your Company incurred heavy inventory losses during the quarter.
+With the oil prices taking a further plunge in the first three months of 2016, your Company incurred significant inventory losses during the quarter, although this impact was mitigated to some extent through optimizing our global supply chain network to get the best available prices for imported products.
+We also continued to maintain adequate stocks of fuels as per legal requirements along with ensuring a steady supply of fuel to our customers.

-The Company continued with its focus on enhanced

-customer value propositions and superior portfolio offering and in line with this, advertising and promotional spend of Rs 185 million provided significant volume gains over first quarter of 2014.

-Financial results of your Company continue to be affected by low regulated fuel margins, continued significant impact of the turnover tax mechanism and financial burden resulting from overdue receivables from the Government
+The Company continued with its focus on enhanced customer value propositions and superior portfolio offering.
+Advertising and promotional spend of Rs 91 million, along with exciting new initiatives in non-fuel retailing have set up a springboard for a successful 2016.
+However, the financial performance of your Company continues to be affected by low regulated fuel margins, continued significant impact of the turnover tax mechanism and financial burden resulting from overdue receivables from the Government